zwopir/osquery_exporter/README.md

 valueidentifier: count
 ```

 It's up to the user to decide if the osquery query result is a counter or gauge.
-Further information about metric types and labeling recommendations can be found on
+Further information about metric types and labeling recommendations can be found at
 - https://prometheus.io/docs/concepts/metric_types/
 - https://prometheus.io/docs/practices/naming/